prontoplugins/ultimatethemingforjirasd/docs/index.md

 * Added the option to customize login page
 * Added the option to export to Excel from "My requests".
 * A new structure for the server side, meaning the themes from v1 is going to be migrated into a new format going forward.
-You should only notice some visual changes to modal windows and so on.
+You should only notice some visual changes to modal windows and so on if updating the plugin.
+* New users must create a theme and apply to portal page, before any customization can be made.
+A layout must be added to the theme as well, if one wants to change the structure of a portal page.

 More features are to be added soon.

-## Installation

-Installation in Jira is through Atlassian Marketplace, or by downloading a version and uploading into the Addons section of Jira.

 ## Features